kasuboski/personal-site/content/posts/cheap-managed-kube.md

 If you just want to skip to the code it's on [GitHub](https://github.com/kasuboski/cheap-managed-kubernetes).

+## What we'll do
 The resources we'll deploy use the Google Cloud [free-tier](https://cloud.google.com/free/) extensively.
 If you leave it running, it should cost a little over $5 a month.

 If you're not familiar with Terraform or haven't used the Google Provider, you can get started [here](https://www.terraform.io/docs/providers/google/getting_started.html).
 All of the resources it deploys will be in the free tier.

 Terraform has a concept of remote backends which allow you to save the state of your deployments (not just on your machine).
 This is especially helpful if you have multiple team members.

 Since we're already using Google Cloud we can use Google Cloud Storage to house our state.
-Once change some defaults we can run a few commands and have our cluster running.
+After changing some defaults we can run a few commands and have our cluster running.

+## Actually do it

 * Create a Google Cloud Storage Bucket following these [instructions](https://cloud.google.com/storage/docs/creating-buckets)
 * Clone the cheap-managed-kubernetes [repo](https://github.com/kasuboski/cheap-managed-kubernetes)